 I keep going back up to the Raven Cliffs Wilderness and the Appalachian Trail (AT).
 These are pretty easy hikes that Wessy can do without a problem.
-She’s almost 6-months old and easily goes up small rock scrambles.
+On this hike, she was almost 6-months old and easily went up small rock scrambles.
 We walked as slowly as possible, because she was still growing!
 Her growth plates were not developed.

-This day we hiked to the top of Cowrock Mountain in honor of Chipley, who loved cows!
+This day we hiked to the top of Cowrock Mountain in honor of Chipley, the little spaniel who loved cows!
 Of course, there are no cows this high up and I have no idea how the mountain got its name.
-It was just a nice path especially at this point.
+It is just a nice path especially at this point.
 The trail does continue down to an area that is known to have lots of yellow jacket nests in summer.
 Hiker beware and make sure you have Benadryl on hand!

 The forest becomes increasingly rocky as the climb continues.
 I’m always distracted by the vibrant greens of spring and the sight of new ferns along the trail.

-One reviewer said it was a difficult hike and another said moderate.
+One reviewer said this trail is a difficult hike and another said moderate.
 You have to decide for yourself.
 I say moderate, if not easy.
-The only reason I would give it a moderate rating is because of the loose slate rock—there was plenty of that and you can’t move as fast though Wessy had no problem.
+The only reason I would give it a moderate rating is because of the loose slate rock—there was plenty of that and Wessy had no problem scrambling up the trail.

 This is a hiker’s dream—water and snacks on top of a mountain with a little brown dog beside you.
 I have no idea why we take photos of our hiking shoes!
 Everyone does it so I guess it is a “view” thing.

 Wessy and me.
 She’s getting too big to hold and to think there was a time when I would carry her part of the way up a trail though that never worked for long.
 Lots of hikers out again on this day.
-Of course, she wanted to speak to everyone but we practiced sitting, watching, and waiting.
+Of course, she wanted to speak to everyone!
+But instead, we practiced sitting, watching, and waiting.
 Patience.

-Spring flowers are out now and I’ve seen some really special ones—not like the wild flowers on the balds in North Carolina but certainty very sweet.
+Spring flowers pop out in force!
+I’ve seen some special ones on this trail—not like the wild flowers on the balds in North Carolina but certainty very sweet.
 The ones in the photo above are violets!

-Wessy is becoming a better trail companion with each hike.
+Wessy is becoming a more of a trail companion with each hike.

 Yellow Trillium.
-I haven’t seen a lot of these and I had to stop Wessy from biting these.
+I haven’t seen a lot of these and I had to stop Wessy from biting them!
 I think they could be special!

 One more yellow . . .
 I don’t know the name of this one!
 But it is simple and so sweet.